Life on the Fringe - 15: Drawing on Heroes - a Panoply of Gaelic Worthies

 Next - 16: Donn Culailgne, Eisirt, Emer and a full supporting cast

-Taking you through the myriad gods and goddesses the Celts of Ancient Britain worshipped, fought for and sacrificed to.
-This has to be the definitive guide and gives hints to naming places and physical features in the landscape.
+Morgan Daimler takes you through the myriad gods and goddesses the Celts of Ancient Britain worshipped, fought for and sacrificed to.
+This has to be the definitive guide and gives hints to naming places and physical features in the landscape across the whole British Isles.

 Donn Cuailgne - the brown bull of Ulster